Chaim Janowski

-Chaim (Chajkel) Janowski (June 15, 1853 in Wołkowysk – 10 January 1935 in Tokyo) was a Polish chess master and organizer.
+Chaim (Chajkel) Janowski (15 June 1853 in Wołkowysk – 10 January 1935 in Tokyo) was a Polish chess player and musician.

 Born into a Jewish family in Wołkowysk (then Russian Empire), he was the older brother of Dawid Janowski.
-He was educated in Łódź (then Congress Poland) where lived and played chess for many years.
-Chaim twice took fourth in 1897 and 1898 (Wiktor Abkin and Gersz Salwe won), won followed by Samuel Rosenblatt, W. Abkin, Mojżesz Grawe, in 1899/1900, and took 3rd, probably behind Salwe and Akiba Rubinstein, in 1904/1905.
+He was educated in Łódź (then Congress Poland) where he lived and played chess for many years.
+In local tournaments Chaim twice took fourth in 1897 (won by Wiktor Abkin) and 1898 (won by Gersz Salwe); won ahead of Samuel Rosenblatt, Abkin, Mojżesz Grawe, etc. in 1899/1900; and took third behind Salwe and Akiba Rubinstein in 1903/1904.

 He was one of the founders of Music Association "Hazomir" in Łódź in 1901.
 Chaim Janowski became the second (after a Russian colonel Konstanty Manakin) president of the Łódź Chess Club (Łódzkie Towarzystwo Zwolenników Gry Szachowej) in 1907–1912.
 In that time, he was an organiser of the fifth All-Russian Masters Tournament (1907/1908), and tournaments in which Frank James Marshall and Efim Bogoljubow participated.

-After the First World War, he played in a team match Warsaw vs. Łódź (lost two games to Dawid Przepiórka) in 1922.
-Then, he went abroad and settled in Berlin.
-Later, together with his son, he moved to Japan.
-His wife, Hanna, a music school teacher, died in 1900 at the age of 26.
-He died in Tokyo and was buried in Yokohama, close to a small, local Jewish colony, in 1935.
-His son, Leon, became a professor of the Tokyo conservatoire.
+Afterwards he moved to Berlin, where his son Max Janowski was born in 1912.
+His wife Miriam Rap-Janowska, an opera singer, moved to Palestine in 1933.
+In 1934, he moved to Japan with Max.
+He died in Tokyo in 1935 and was buried in Yokohama, close to a local Jewish colony.